Understanding Inflation in GCSE Economics

 Real vs. Nominal Values

-Scenario: If a worker's salary increases from £30,000 to £31,500 in a year when inflation is 5%, the nominal increase is £1,500.
-However, when adjusted for inflation, the real increase is only £1,500 - £1,500 (5% of £30,000) = £1,425.
-Thus, the real salary increase is less than it appears.
+For example, if a worker's salary increases from £30,000 to £31,500 in a year when inflation is 5%, the nominal increase is £1,500, but the real increase is only £1,500 - £1,500 * 0.05 = £1,425.

 Causes of Inflation

-Inflation can arise from various factors, including:
+Inflation can arise from several factors, including:

 Impacts of Inflation